 Due to this immanent "ungraspability" and the breadth of the spectrum of interpretations of these concepts, we will not (in vain) try to combine the already existing interpretations together.

 Instead, we will define these concepts within the framework of the system approach developed in this work, which will significantly narrow the range of interpretations for these concepts and fully define the relationships between them.

-For this purpose, we use the diagram in the Fig. 6 above and define "body", "soul", "Id", "spirit", "Ego", "conscience" and "Self" as separate elements of this diagram:
+For this purpose, we use the diagram in Figure 7 above and define "body", "soul", "Id", "spirit", "Ego" and "conscience" as separate elements of this diagram:

-Fig. 7: Definitions of controversial concepts and the relationships between them concept definition body physical, material substance, substrate of living entity soul part of body properties , i.e. part of the set of rules according to which the organism functions; namely the rules of information metabolism, see Fig. 6 above; is perceived as emotions and/or unconscious reflections; part of "soul" can be interpreted as 'das Es (Id)' by S. Freud. spirit self-awareness (ego) is perceived as self-recognition and self-identification as a holistic personality (Ego) and a process of rational reasoning (Vernunft) and decision making; correlates with 'das Ich-Bewusstsein' by K. Jaspers and 'das Ich' by C.G.
+Figure 8: Definitions of controversial concepts and the relationships between them concept definition body physical, material substance, substrate of living entity soul part of body properties, i.e. part of the set of rules according to which the organism functions; namely the rules of information metabolism, see Figure 7 above; is perceived as emotions and/or unconscious reflections; part of "soul" can be interpreted as 'das Es (Id)' by S. Freud. spirit self-awareness (ego) is perceived as self-recognition and self-identification as a holistic personality (Ego) and a process of rational reasoning (Vernunft) and decision making; correlates with 'das Ich-Bewusstsein' by K. Jaspers and 'das Ich' by C.G.
 Jung.
-Since free will is the freedom of choice 47 (see chap.
-3.2, STM.
-12 below), i.e., is directly related to the decision-making process, hence free will is a sub-process of the spirit. conscience controls how the self-awareness (ego) affects the emotional and bodily spheres of the living (how the "psycho-physical space" of a subject is formed); is perceived as an ethical judge and implements one of the feedback mechanisms, which are necessary for implementing the principle of self-preservation of system, see Chap.
-2.4.
+Since free will is the freedom of choice <math>62</math> (see chap.
+3.2, Def.
+7 below), i.e., is directly related to the decision-making process, hence free will is a sub-process of the spirit. conscience controls how the self-awareness (ego) affects the emotional and bodily spheres of the living ( how the "psycho-physical space" of a subject is formed); is perceived as an ethical judge and implements one of the monitoring and correction mechanisms (i.e. a feedback mechanism) as part of the adaptation mechanism, which is necessary for implementing the principle of self-preservation of system, see Chap.
+2.5.
+Atman? the enmorphya of self-awareness; The principles that make up the enmorphya of self-awareness : - the principle of most choice, see Chap.
+2.8, - the principle of self-preservation of system, see Chap.
+2.5.

-For the sake of clarity, we shall write down the definitions of "body", "soul", "spirit", "conscience" and "self" in the explicit form using the diagram in Fig. 7.
+For the sake of clarity, we shall write down the definitions of "body", "soul", "spirit", "conscience" and "The Self" in the explicit form using the diagram in Figure 8.